-- Research must be conducted under the direction of a NSHE faculty mentor who has agreed to supervise the research project.
-NSHE adjunct faculty may be identified as comentors. - 2.
+- 1. Research must be conducted under the direction of a NSHE faculty mentor who has agreed to supervise the research project. - 2.
 Proposals are requested that involve the STEM disciplines, especially in areas related to solar energy, water and the environment.
 Students who are working outside of STEM disciplines (e.g. economics, education, journalism, policy) are welcome to apply but should propose projects that support the advancement of STEM-related research and education.
 Proposals on the education or communication of project-related topics are also welcomed. - 3.
-It is acceptable for proposals from two or more students to be part of a larger research project; however, each proposal must be a unique effort by one student and will be reviewed on its own merit. - 4.
-Awardees must be present during the entire program period, and the research is to be completed by the end dates as designated by the award. - 5.
+It is acceptable for proposals from two or more students to be part of a larger research project; however, each proposal must be a unique effort by the student and will be reviewed on its own merit. - 4.
+Awardees must be present during the entire program period and the research is to be completed by May 31, 2016. - 5.
 Successful candidates are required to provide programmatic feedback for NSF evaluations through participation in surveys and questionnaires. - 6.
-Each student must prepare and present a poster at the Nevada Undergraduate Research Symposium, held in the Fall and Spring of each year.
-The exact date and location will be provided to awardees accordingly.
+Each student must prepare and present a poster at the Nevada Undergraduate Research Symposium, held in April of each year.
+Exact dates and location will be provided to participants.
 The poster should represent the research done over the course of the funded project period.
-Travel funding will be provided for out-of-town students to attend these meetings. - 7.
-Each awardee will submit a signed obligation form, a digital headshot, and a summary of their proposed research to Michele Casella at the time they accept the scholarship.
-The summary and photo will be used to announce UROP awardees on NSHE publications and websites. - 8.
+Travel funding is available for out-of-town students to attend these meetings. - 7.
+Each awardee will submit a signed obligation form, a digital photograph of themself, and an abstract of their proposed research to Michele Casella at the time they accept the scholarship. - 8.
+Each awardee must provide semester grades at the beginning of the Fall 2015 and Spring 2016 semesters to Michele Casella. - 9.
 Each awardee will be strongly encouraged to participate in the Solar Energy-Water-Environment Nexus program during and after the end of their undergraduate research experience in one capacity or another (e.g. peer mentor, poster presenter, etc.).
-Opportunities for continued Nexus participation will be provided to awardees as they come available.
+Opportunities for continued Nexus participation will be provided to awardees as they come available. - 10.
 NOTE: IMPORTANT CHANGE TO APPLICATION PROCESS.
-While all NSHE students are eligible to apply for a UROP scholarship, the application process is different for lower division students (those who have completed 59 or fewer semester credits overall) and upper division students (those who have completed 60 or more semester credits overall).
-We anticipate awarding scholarships to both divisions in proportion to the number of applications that are received.
-Be sure to read the directions that follow carefully and fill out all required forms clearly and completely, as applications lacking any of the required information will not be considered.
+While all NSHE students are now eligible to apply for the academic year UROP program, the application process is different for lower division students (those who have completed 59 or fewer semester credits overall) and upper division students (those who have completed 60 or more semester credits overall).
+We anticipate awarding scholarships to both lower and upper division students in proportion to the number of applications that are received. - 11.
+Be sure to read the directions below carefully, as those that do not submit the appropriate application information will not be considered.

-E. Proposal Preparation Instructions for Lower Division students (59 or fewer semester credits completed)
+E. Proposal Preparation Instructions for lower division students (59 or fewer semester credits completed)

-Each proposal must be submitted as a single pdf document in the order listed below.
-Any applicant who does not receive confirmation that their proposal was received should contact Robin Gonzales, robin_gonzales@nshe.nevada.edu, to verify receipt of proposal by the NSHE Sponsored Programs Office.
+Each proposal must be submitted as a single pdf document.
+If an applicant does not receive confirmation that the proposal was received, s/he should contact Michele Casella (michele\casella@nshe.nevada.edu) to verify receipt of proposal by the NSHE Sponsored Programs Office.
 To further understand the UROP application process, refer to "The Application Process: Who does what?"
-(Form C in Appendices)
+(Form B in Appendices)